Royal Australian Navy Submarine Force

-The Royal Australian Navy Submarine Service has been established four times, with the initial three attempts being foiled by combat losses and Australia's economic problems.
-The modern Submarine Service was established in 1964, and has formed an important element of the Australian military's capacity since that date.
-While the Submarine Service has not seen combat since World War I, Australian submarines have conducted extensive surveillance operations throughout South East Asia.
+The Royal Australian Navy Submarine Force has been established four times, with the initial three attempts being foiled by combat losses and Australia's economic problems.
+The modern Submarine Force was established in 1964, and has formed an important element of the Australian military's capacity since that date.
+While the Submarine Force has not seen combat since World War I, Australian submarines have conducted extensive surveillance operations throughout South East Asia.

-The current Director General Submarines is Commodore T.A.
-Brown, RAN.
+The current Head of Nuclear Submarine Capability is Rear Admiral T. Phillips, RAN.

 History

-The Royal Australian Navy's submarine service has been established four times since 1914.
+The Royal Australian Navy's submarine component has been established four times since 1914.